 The valve gear has been made and the necessary pins and bushes are being made by a member in his home workshop.
 Designs for the cylinders are being prepared and it's intended to make a wooden mock-up of the superstructure over the next few months.

 When completed we anticipate the loco will weigh about 1.50 tonnes and be capable of hauling our heaviest trains.

 We have no firm ideas about the livery or name that the loco will carry.
-Visitors are invited to make suggestions about these.
+Visitors to the railway are invited to make suggestions about these.
 We will carefully consider all proposals in due course.
-Please write your suggestions on a suggestion form with your name, telephone number and email address and drop it into the box below.
 If you'd also like to help with a small donation that would be very much appreciated.

 The picture gives an idea of what the loco might look like.